sersorrel/edmcoverlay2/README.md

 ## Contributing

 Contributions are welcome!

+In particular, I'd like to move away from direct use of the X APIs where possible – the use of `XDrawString` means that there are very few available fonts, and the fonts that do exist have extremely limited glyph coverage.
+Probably something like Pango (presumably in conjunction with cairo) is the best option.
+Help in doing this would be greatly appreciated.

 Everyone interacting with this project is expected to abide by the terms of the Contributor Covenant Code of Conduct.
 Violations should be